Ethan826/ethankent-dot-dev/content/posts/types_are_for_people.md

 ---
-title: "Types Are for People"
+title: Types Are for People, not Computers
-date: 2019-11-06T12:59:01-06:00
+date: 2019-11-14T09:00:00-06:00
-draft: true
+draft: false
 ---

-Types—in the static-typing sense—are for people.
+Types—in the static-typing sense—are useful because they help people, not computers.
 Oh sure, we use them, in part, to subdue the compiler or meet some need peculiarly arising from our computer.
 But types are valuable because they are a way of communicating.

 ## Type systems are a way of communicating.